 Undergraduate students must maintain a 2.0 cumulative GPA or greater on all hours attempted at NMSU.
 Graduate students must maintain a 3.0 cumulative GPA or greater.

-It is important to note that any GPA will not be rounded to any single decimal but acknowledged as the exact number recorded.
+Any GPA will not be rounded to any single decimal but acknowledged as the exact number documented in academic records.

 Completion Rate Requirement (Quantitative)